Disciplinary Procedure Solicitors for Employers

 We can support and guide you through any disciplinary action you have to take.
 Our disciplinary procedure solicitors will ensure that you understand the process and have a legal point of view on matters.

 If an employee claims you have treated them unfairly, we can advise you on whether you have a case to answer and how to proceed in the best way to protect your business.
-This usually includes negotiations with your employee to resolve the matter without the need for an Employment Tribunal (whether through a settlement agreement or COT3).
+This usually includes negotiations with your employee to resolve the matter without the need for an employment tribunal (whether through a settlement agreement or COT3).

-However, if an Employment Tribunal cannot be avoided, we can help gather all of the necessary evidence to support your case ahead of a hearing.
+However, if an employment tribunal cannot be avoided, we can help gather all of the necessary evidence to support your case ahead of a hearing.
 We can also represent you during the tribunal to help achieve the best available outcome.
-We also have strong experience with Employment Tribunal appeals if you are unhappy with the outcome.
+We also have strong experience with employment tribunal appeals if you are unhappy with the outcome.

 Disciplinary procedure FAQs